Asirwad/ATM-management-system/README.md

 2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name`.
 3. Make your changes and commit them with descriptive commit messages.
 4. Push your changes to your forked repository.
-5. Submit a pull request to the main repository.
+5. Submit a pull request to the main repo

-## License
-This project is licensed under the [MIT License](LICENSE).

 ## Contact Information
 For any questions, suggestions, or feedback, please feel free to reach out to the project maintainer at asirwadsali@gmail.com.